Knowing the facts can help you make smart choices

 High blood pressure can run in families.
 If your parents or close blood relatives have had high blood pressure, you are more likely to develop it, too.
 However, lifestyle choices have allowed many people with a family history of high blood pressure to avoid it themselves.

 In some people, sodium can increase blood pressure.
 But controlling sodium means more than just putting down the salt shaker.
 It also means checking labels, because up to 75 percent of the sodium we consume is hidden in processed foods like tomato sauce, soups, condiments, canned foods and prepared mixes.
 When buying prepared and prepackaged foods, read the labels.
-Watch for the words “soda” and “sodium” and the symbol “Na” on labels; these words show that sodium compounds are present.
+Watch for the words “soda” and “sodium” and the symbol “Na” on labels.
+These words show that sodium compounds are present.

-3) Myth.
-I use kosher or sea salt when I cook instead of regular table salt.
+Myth: I use kosher or sea salt when I cook instead of regular table salt.
 They are low-sodium alternatives.

-Chemically kosher salt and sea salt are the same as table salt — 40 percent sodium— and count the same toward total sodium consumption.
+Chemically, kosher salt and sea salt are the same as table salt — 40 percent sodium— and count the same toward total sodium consumption.
 Table salt is a combination of the two minerals sodium (Na) and chloride (Cl).

-4) Myth.
-I feel fine.
+Myth: I feel fine.
 I don’t have to worry about high blood pressure.

 Many people have high blood pressure for years without knowing it.
-High blood pressure is often called “the silent killer” because it has no symptoms, so you may not be aware that it’s damaging your arteries, heart and other organs.
-Don't make the mistake of assuming symptoms will alert you to the problem of high blood pressure.
-Everybody needs to know their blood pressure numbers.
-Diagnosis should only be made by a healthcare professional.
+It’s often called “the silent killer” because it usually has no symptoms.
+You may not be aware that it’s damaging your arteries, heart and other organs.
+Know your numbers and don’t make the mistake of assuming any specific symptoms will let you know there’s a problem.